palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 Transaction Protocol
 ====================

-NOTE: the AtlasDB transaction protocol is inspired by (but different from) google's percolator transaction protocol.
+NOTE: The AtlasDB transaction protocol is inspired by (but different from) Google's Percolator transaction protocol.
 For additional reading please see
 `Percolator <http://research.google.com/pubs/pub36726.html>`__.